AryanShoran/WebsiteDevelopment/docs/index.md

 -The results of the penetration test are then compiled into a report detailing:

-   -Specific vulnerabilities that were exploited
+   - Specific vulnerabilities that were exploited
    - Sensitive data that was accessed
    - The amount of time the pen tester was able to remain in the system undetected